Intelligence Inertia: Physical Isomorphism and Applications: Introduction

 In this paper, we formally characterize \textbf{Intelligence Inertia ($\mu$)} as the causative bridge linking an agent's internal dual-geometry to its observable computational work.
-By establishing a mathematical isomorphism between the Rule-State (R-S) manifold and Minkowski spacetime—where the maximum rule-density ($\rho_{max}$) serves as an invariant informational limit analogous to the speed of light—we derive a relativistic cost expansion formula.
-This framework predicts a \textbf{relativistic $J$-shaped inflation curve} of effective mass during structural evolution, identifying a hard limit to an agent's reachability.
+Rather than asserting a fundamental cosmological equivalence, we establish a \textbf{mathematical isomorphism} between the Rule-State (R-S) manifold and Minkowski spacetime.
+Acting as an \textbf{effective theory} for macroscopic network dynamics, this framework treats the maximum rule-density ($\rho_{max}$) as an invariant informational limit analogous to the speed of light.
+From this, we derive a relativistic cost expansion formula predicting a \textbf{relativistic $J$-shaped inflation curve} of effective mass during structural evolution, identifying a hard limit to an agent's reachability.
 The remainder of this paper is organized to rigorously validate and apply this principle: Section 2 reviews the theoretical foundations in thermodynamics and information geometry; Section 3 derives the physical necessity of computational resistance through a micro-statistical model of adiabatic collisions; Section 4 establishes the formal axiomatic framework of the R-S manifold and its Minkowski isomorphism; Section 5 provides the engineering realization for mapping these dynamics onto neural tensors; Section 6 executes a series of empirical adjudications, including the measurement of the $J$-curve wall and evolutionary trajectories; Section 7 discusses the theoretical implications and future design of autonomous agents; and Section 8 concludes the work.

 The principal contributions of this paper are summarized as follows:

 \begin{itemize} \item \textbf{Discovery of Intelligence Inertia ($\mu$):} We establish ``Intelligence Inertia'' as a causative physical property derived from the fundamental non-commutativity of system operators $([\hat{S}, \hat{R}] = i\mathcal{D})$, providing the first first-principles explanation for the structural resistance to change in intelligent agents. \item \textbf{Derivation of the Relativistic Cost Equation:} We derive a non-linear cost expansion formula by mapping information dynamics to a Minkowski-like manifold, characterizing the explosive inflation of computational and energy overhead as rule-density approaches a fundamental limit. \item \textbf{Empirical Validation of the ``$J$-Curve'' Wall:} Through controlled experiments on deep neural networks, we demonstrate the existence of a \textbf{relativistic $J$-shaped inflation curve}, proving our framework's superior predictive power over classical Fisher Information models in high-velocity regimes. \item \textbf{Inertia-Aware Engineering and Optimization:} We implement a practical, \textbf{Inertia-Aware Scheduler Wrapper} that achieves superior thermodynamic and computational efficiency by respecting the agent’s intrinsic physical resistance to structural reconfiguration. \end{itemize}